 TLC offers informal, additional support to those approaching death, throughout the dying process, and to their families, friends, and caregivers.
 We aspire to provide spiritual encouragement in the tradition of Vajrayana Buddhism, and present programs to assist with end of life preparation for everyone.
-This includes opportunities such as educational events, Transitional State Forum workshops, ‘Deep Chat’ support groups, our ‘Teachings of the Masters’ film series, bedside companionship and assistance, care of the body at death, assistance with planning cremations and memorial services, and resource material.
+This includes opportunities such as educational events, Transitional State Forum workshops, ‘Deep Chat’ support groups, a growing film archive with available videos, our ‘Teachings of the Masters’ film series, an end of life manual, "Instructions for the Transitional State", bedside companionship and assistance, care of the body at death, assistance with planning cremations and memorial services, and resource material.

 We are motivated by 1) a desire to ease suffering and offer comfort and support to those who have entered the dying process, and their loved ones, and 2) a desire to acknowledge and facilitate the opportunity for spiritual understanding and practice, the essence of the transference of consciousness.